COVID-19: ICMR to review effectiveness of HCQ after doubts on its efficacy

 Hydroxychloroquine is an old and inexpensive drug used to treat malaria.
 India is the largest producer of the drug globally.

-Hydorxychloroquine recently failed in two separate randomised controlled trials conducted in China and France, the findings of which were published in the BMJ journal on May 15.
+Hydroxychloroquine recently failed in two separate randomised controlled trials conducted in China and France, the findings of which were published in the BMJ journal on May 15.